GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 ## Prerequisite diagrams and references

-This section contains references and diagrams covering the graphics preqrequisites.
+This section contains references and diagrams covering the graphics prerequisites.

 ### Drawing modes